 West Prong Trail is a 5.3 mile moderately trafficked out and back trail located near Townsend, TN that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible year-round.
+The trail offers a number of activity options and is accessible from March until November.
 Horses are also able to use this trail.

 Great quick hike.
 Beautiful and quiet.
 We only passed 5 hikers during the hike.